 Instagram’s famous reel is the soundtrack to this period.
 We can also tout it as the ‘what if’ phase because people begin questioning their decisions right about now.
 Of all the stages of a relationship for a man, this one is the most intense – he looks back to his dating trajectory and starts wondering whether he’s in the right place.
 “Am I making the right choice?”
 “Is she the one for me?”
 “Are we even compatible?”
 “What’s going to come out of this?”

+So, be very patient during the beginning stages of a relationship.
 It is very common for partners to turn out different than what their first impressions conveyed.
 Around this stage, people know their better half well enough – there’s no scope of misjudgment or rash decisions.
 When we talk about the different stages of a new relationship, the questioning period brings the most anxiety, self-doubt, and heartbreak.

 - Overthinking ruins relationships.
 Make sure you know the difference between analyzing a situation and exacerbating it